-A third important area in anti-aging is stem cell research as a means of rejuvenation therapies.
-A particular talk of note in this area concerned stem cell delivery as Lusine Danielyan (University of Tübingen, Tübingen.
-Germany) discussed 'Intranasal delivery of cells to the brain.'
-This method uses intranasal delivery of Mesenchymal stem cells (MSCs) and glioma cells for the rapid (within 15 minutes) routing of neuro-therapeutics deep into the frontal cortex and striatum of mice.
-Second, looking at novel routes to the embryonic stem cell-like state was a talk by Justin Ichida (Harvard University, Cambridge, MA, USA) 'Reprogramming Somatic Cells to Pluripotency Using Small Molecules.'
+A third important area in antiaging is stem cell research as a means of rejuvenation therapies.
+A particular talk of note in 116 SWAN this area concerned stem cell delivery as Lusine Danielyan (University of Tübingen, Tübingen.
+Germany) discussed "Intranasal Delivery of Cells to the Brain."
+This method uses intranasal delivery of mesenchymal stem cells (MSCs) and glioma cells for the rapid (within 15 min) routing of neurotherapeutics deep into the frontal cortex and striatum of mice.
+Second, looking at novel routes to the embryonic stem cell-like state was a talk by Justin Ichida (Harvard University, Cambridge, MA) "Reprogramming Somatic Cells to Pluripotency Using Small Molecules."
 This method uses a functional reprogramming screen to identify small molecules to replace signaling factors as fibroblasts are taken back to induced pluripotent stem cells (iPS), avoiding the oncogenesis that can occur with current techniques.